Publisher: Nordic Games

 The biggest upgrade to the franchise is the use of Unreal Engine 3, which keeps the visuals looking good.
 At this point in time the engine is mature enough that even mid-level hardware can max it out at 1080p whilst keeping the frame rate high. (vsync to 60fps) A good thing too, because a big part of Painkiller’s appeal is having a dozens of demons filling the screen while you gib them to a bloody puree.
 And let’s not forget the Trollhunter-style bosses… giant behemoths that attempt to stomp you to dust.
 Needless to say, it’d be pretty weak if it such a fast-paced game turned into a slide show during those moments.

 Now before you go thinking everything is peachy, there were a couple of glitches that had me shaking my head in disgust.
-Simple things, like the pre-rendered movies not playing at the proper aspect ratio (or full screen) at resolutions other than 720p proved bothersome, but the game’s inability to retain custom control schemes, from level to level even, was the worst.
+Simple things, like the pre-rendered movies not playing at the proper aspect ratio (or full screen) at resolutions other than 720p proved bothersome, but the game’s inability to retain custom control schemes, from level to online casino level even, was the worst.
 How does stuff like that get through QA?
 I ended up having to play with a 360 controller, something that a twitch shooter like this definitely does NOT benefit from.
 Sure, it plays fine, but Painkiller Polisen har gjort flera tillslag av spelautomater i Jonkoping, men inget arende har lett till en fallande dom.
 HD, like its predecessor(s), was/is designed for the mouse more than more traditional/contemporary FPSs.

 From a design standpoint the only aspect that I can nitpick is the delay it takes for souls to appear after killing an enemy.
 Perhaps this was needed to allow time for skeletons of the recently fragged to be reincarnated, but it would have been much easier if you could just mow a boatload of baddies down and move on to the next kill box.
 I mean, c’mon Farm 51, there’s no point making it overly complicated; I’m here for the killening, so let the killening commence.